 When the scan is done, the IV line will be removed.

 The liver scan is not painful.
 But you may have some discomfort or pain from lying

 still during the test.
-This may because of recent surgery or a joint injury.
-The technologist
+This may be because of recent surgery or a joint injury.
+The

-will use all possible comfort measures and do the scan as quickly as possible to reduce
+technologist will use all possible comfort measures and do the scan as quickly as

 What happens after a liver scan?

-You should move slowly when getting up from the scanner table to avoid any dizziness
+You should move slowly when getting up from the scanner table to prevent any dizziness

 You may be told to drink plenty of fluids and empty your bladder often for about a

 day after the scan.
 This will help flush the tracer from your body.

 The medical staff will check the IV site for any signs of redness or swelling.
 Tell